chickenbror/cog-ai-project/README.md

 ### To test:
 Open test.ipynb and test the models with image files.
 The threshold argument of the visualise_pred() function can be adjusted too.

+### Note:
+The trained models are too large to upload to GitHub, but accessible under /home/gusliahs@GU.GU.SE/cog-ai-project/trained-models on MLTGPU server.